xz64/license-webpack-plugin/README.md

     '/*!
 3rd party license information is available at <%- filename %> */',
   includedChunks: [], // array of chunk names for which license files should be produced
   excludedChunks: [], // array of chunk names for which license files should not be produced.
 If a chunk is both included and excluded, then it is ultimately excluded.
-  additionalPackages: [] // array of additional packages to scan }
+  additionalPackages: [], // array of additional packages to scan
+  buildRoot: undefined, // project build root.
+If left blank, the plugin will try to guess where your build root is based on webpack's compilation information
+  modulesDirectories: ['node_modules'] // directories to check for modules.
+Can be useful in case you organize your frontend and backend dependencies into separate directories.
+}
 ```